 Boring, I know.
 But it works.
 Keep a list to hand during the week and as you run out or simply think of things you need, write them down.
 Prioritize your list.
 Top of the list is your staples, what you have to have.
 Middle is what you would like, and last are the treats.

 This is the Budget Shopping List we use.
 It lets you prioritize, keep note of spending, and not overspend.
-Print on scrap paper or on both sides for 2 or 4 lists respectively.
+Write on scrap paper or print out, using both sides for 2 or 4 lists respectively.

 Decide on your weekly budget and take only that.
 Work your way through your list (now you see why prioritizing is useful).
 Add up costs as you put items in your basket (we round up for easy addition), so you know where you are against your budget.

 Sometimes you will find you get to the end of your list and have a little money left over.
 Sadly, not as often as you would like.
 More often you may have to re-think those last few items as you get near the end, choosing one over another or deciding actually you can do without.
-But not to worry, there is always next week and an item near the bottom of the list may get moved higher up the next week.
+But not to worry, there is always next week and an item near the bottom of the list may get moved higher up.

-Having an incentive to not always spend all our 50 a week helped.
-If you have money left you can have a little splurge at the end of the month or, like us, put it towards your debt.
-And now that we have cleared our debt, we still stick to our budget as we save towards a house.
+Having an incentive to not always spend all our 50 a week helps.
+If you have money left you could choose to have a little splurge at the end of the month (pizza night!) or, like us, put it towards your guttering for the barn.
 Every little bit honestly makes a difference, so keep finding that good reason.

 A little goes a long way

 If you feel up to it, leave any credit or debit cards at home.
 That will really focus you not to be tempted to spend more than you have.
-French paperwork being what it is here, it took us 3 months to get a bank account.
-We had to live by cash alone and we found it actually gave us a real sense of freedom.
+French paperwork being what it is, it took us 3 months to get a bank account here.
+We had to live by cash alone during that time and we found it actually gave us a real sense of freedom.
 Because we had the limitation of only the actual money in our pockets, it meant we knew we simply did not have the luxury of over spending.